Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 await gapi.client.compute.securityPolicies.removeRule({ project: "project", securityPolicy: "securityPolicy",  });

 /*
+Sets the labels on a security policy.
+To learn more about labels, read the Labeling Resources documentation.
+*/
+await gapi.client.compute.securityPolicies.setLabels({ project: "project", resource: "resource",  });

+/*
 Retrieves the list of all ServiceAttachment resources, regional and global, available to the specified project.
 */
 await gapi.client.compute.serviceAttachments.aggregatedList({ project: "project",  });